Welcome to Wellington Welfare Guardianship Trust

 How do I apply to become a volunteer Welfare Guardian?

 We are actively seeking volunteers particularly in the Hutt Valley, so please get in contact if you can assist.

 - Read the information in The Role of a Welfare Guardian.

-- Complete an Application Form and return to: Wellington Welfare Guardianship Trust, PO Box 7079, Newtown, Wellington or email the Application to: the Wellington Welfare Guardianship Trust.
+- Complete an Application Form and return to: Wellington Welfare Guardianship Trust, and email the Application to: the Wellington Welfare Guardianship Trust.